 An important fact remained in our minds.
 Recently, we booked several cruises, a few of which are expensive compared to our average day-to-day expenses.
 We figured if we could live inexpensively for several months, we could stay within our budget for the year with the costs of these cruises.

-But, if we had to pay enormous sums for rent over the following months, we may have to reconsider what we’ve booked.
+But, if we had to pay enormous rent over the following months, we may have to reconsider what we’ve booked.
 Let’s face it.
 We’re not getting any younger.
-I am fast approaching 74, and Tom will be 69 sooner than later.
+I am approaching 74, and Tom will be 69 sooner than later.
 When we return to South Africa by a cruise in December 2022, we will celebrate Tom’s 70th and, two months later, my 75th birthday during those first three months we are here.

 We’ve decided to budget to the best of our ability to ensure we can visit new places we’ve longed to see throughout the world for whatever time we have left that we can do so.
 Traveling like this isn’t easy.
-It requires a lot of careful planning and physical energy on travel days and a lot of work required to pack and move all the time.
+It requires a lot of careful planning and physical energy on travel days and a lot of work necessary to pack and move all the time.
 Many seniors would find this simply too exhausting and too much work, which we understand.
 But for now, we still have the stamina to do it.
 For us, it’s not a chore.
 It’s an adventure every single time.

 It appears we can move our original flight to Arizona without penalty from Delta Airlines due to Covid-19 changes, and thus, we won’t incur any losses by changing our flights.
 Louise can let us stay in this same house until January 23, 2022, when we’ll leave for Florida, where we’ll stay with friends Karen and Rich before and after their February wedding.